Irvin Abell: Career

 In 1897, Abell interned at Louisville City Hospital.
 Abell joined the faculty at Louisville Medical College faculty in 1900 and became professor of surgery when the school merged with the University of Louisville in 1908.
 He remained in the role of professor until he retired in June 1947.
 He was named to the school's board of trustees in 1935.

 During World War I, Abell served in the U.S. Army Medical Corps.
 He was commanding officer of a base hospital in France, and served as a colonel.

 Abell was the first Grand Presiding Senior (president) of Phi Chi medical fraternity (Southern) in 1897.

 Abell was president of the American Medical Association from 1938 to 1939, and also served as president of the American College of Surgeons, Southeastern Surgical Association, and the Kentucky State Medical Association.
 During World War II he chaired the national committee that consulted with the Department of Defense on matters of public health.

 Abell wrote the book Retrospect of Surgery In Kentucky.

 Personal life

 Abell married Carrie Harting of Lexington, Kentucky on October 19, 1907.
 Together, they had four sons: Irvin Abell Jr., Spalding, William and Jonathan.

 Abell died on August 28, 1949, while vacationing at Kamp Kaintuck on Pickerel River in Ontario.
 He was buried in Calvary Cemetery in Louisville.

 Awards

 In 1938, Abell received the Laetare Medal, an award given by the University of Notre Dame annually to an "outstanding Catholic layman".
-Abell received honorary doctor of science degrees from Georgetown University, Manhattan College, University of Columbia and University of Louisville.
+Abell received honorary doctor of science degrees from Georgetown University, Manhattan College, Columbia University and University of Louisville.
 He also received honorary doctor of law degrees from Marquette University and the University of Cincinnati.